danielzoba/keba_wallbox_firmware_update/README.md

 ### setup required tooling

-Port numbers are shifted, probably due to privileges, by 55100, e.g.:
+Port numbers for the required services for firmware update are shifted, probably due to using unprivileged ports, by 55100, e.g.:

 BOOTP server: 55167

 BOOTP client: 55168

 TFTP server:  55169

 Tooling must be set up appropriately to handle this.
 In this example,